onvif/media-signing-framework/examples/apps/signer/README.md

 These example commands assume the current directory is media-signing-framework.

 Build and install the `signer` in the same place as the library.
-Since this application is implemented as a gStreamer element set `GST_PLUGIN_PATH` for gStreamer to find it.
+Since this application is implemented as a GStreamer element set `GST_PLUGIN_PATH` for GStreamer to find it.
 ```
 export GST_PLUGIN_PATH=$PWD/my_installs
 meson setup --prefix $PWD/my_installs -Dsigner=true . build_apps